TJ-Solergibert/tj-solergibert.github.io/content/post/dataloading/index.md

 In our case, as we will have Data Parallelism, **we must avoid consuming the same sample repeatedly during an epoch**.
 To do this, we will use the `DistributedSampler`, which will divide the indices of the `Dataset` by the Data Parallel size.
 For this, we will have to specify the Data Parallel Size (Common in all processes) and the Data Parallel Rank.

-> [!NOTE]
-> Due to how the training loop is designed, it expects to never exhaust all the batches that the `DataLoader` can produce.
+> 🚨 Due to how the training loop is designed, it expects to never exhaust all the batches that the `DataLoader` can produce.
 This is why, during the creation of the `Nanoset` indices, we concatenate them a sufficient number of times to never run out of samples, but before this process, we shuffle them.
 We shuffle the data at this moment and not in the sampler because this way, we ensure that in each epoch, we consume all the samples from each of the datasets.

 In the following way, we will create the `DistributedSampler` in the processes that belong to the first Data Parallel Rank with a Data Parallel Size of 4.